Early access programme services

 Step 1: Schedule a consultation with our EAP regulatory experts.

-Step 2: Define the program scope, including eligibility, distribution, and safety monitoring.
+Step 2: Define the programme scope, including eligibility, distribution, and safety monitoring.

 Step 3: Sciensus handles logistics, compliance, and patient engagement.